blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 {{< figure src="mv_swim_finish.jpg" id="mv_swim_finish" caption="Swimmers arriving on the shore of Martha's Vineyard, near Lake Tashmoo." numbered=true >}}

 ## Need for Speed
 In the days and weeks after I published the original [post](https://www.blakecole.com/post/1-adcirc-mv-swim/), I received a great deal of positive feedback on my work, and was admittedly somewhat pleased with myself.
 I had used my brain to plan a logistically complex adventure which my body executed, and that felt very good.
-I was still indulgently basking in self-satisfaction when I received a message from my good friend and colleague, [Casey Handmer](https://www.caseyhandmer.com/home), which said something along the lines of,
+I was still indulgently basking in self-satisfaction when I received a message from my good friend and colleague, [Casey Handmer](https://www.caseyhandmer.com/home), saying something along the lines of,
 >You should optimize the swim.

-I swallowed hard.
 I knew he was right, but absolutely did not want to admit it.
 Admitting it would mean more work for me, and probably not just a little more -- I suspected I would need to familiarize myself with some super fancy gradient-free, nonlinear, nonconvex optimization routine.
 At the time, I was already five years into my PhD program, and could feel the institutional pressure rising: I needed to defend my thesis soon, or risk being kicked out of the program.
 I bristled at Casey's nonchalance, which seemed to suggest that this problem -- which I didn't even know how to structure -- could be solved easily in an afternoon.
 Suppressing my indignation, I informed Casey that I wasn't going to optimize the swim, and that I needed to focus on my doctoral research.
-He replied quickly, and asked me to send him the tidal current simulation data *so that he could do it himself*.
+He replied quickly, and asked me to send him the tidal current simulation data so that he could do it himself.

 This is classic Casey Handmer.
 For those of you who do not know him, that sucks -- he is certainly one of the most fascinating people I have ever met.
 He seems to crave technical problems like most people crave sweets or other sensory indulgences.
 A physicist named Stanislaw Ulam (more on him [later]({{< ref "2-mcmc-mv-swim/#history" >}})) once remarked, "the mathematicians know a great deal about very little, and the physicists [know] very little about a great deal."
 Casey knows basically everything about everything.
 At the age of 19, he traveled to Vietnam by himself, and hitchhiked through China and Russia before arriving in Italy; he speaks multiple languages, sings, and plays the trombone; when he isn't riding his unicycle, he likes to fly airplanes or climb mountains; he also has a PhD in theoretical physics from Caltech, and founded [Terraform Industries](https://www.terraformindustries.com/), a company which aims to mitigate climate change by [synthesizing natural gas from sunlight and air](https://terraformindustries.wordpress.com/2022/07/24/terraform-industries-whitepaper/).
 He is a caring husband and father of three, and yet still somehow finds time to crank out wide-ranging technical [articles](https://caseyhandmer.wordpress.com/) on a weekly basis.
 He is also Australian.
 Go figure.

 {{< figure src="casey_handmer.jpg" id="handmer" caption="Casey Handmer, in the desert somewhere, presumably before he had children." numbered=true >}}

 The rate at which Casey solves problems is astounding.
 This ability is rooted in an inclination to find first-order solutions quickly, and then decide whether higher fidelity approaches are warranted.
 All good engineers seem to operate this way.
 Not me.
 I frequently succumb to the siren song of complexity, and spend hours deliberating which state-of-the-art technique I'm going to use to solve a problem.
 This an ill-advised strategy: you could spend half a lifetime figuring out the best approach to a problem, and never get around to actually solving it.
-Further, you can't really know the *best* approach to a problem unless you have already solved it a few times (or talked to someone who has), so you might as well start with something simple -- dare I say, something *random*.
+You can't really know the *best* approach to a problem unless you have already solved it a few times (or talked to someone who has), so you might as well start with something simple -- dare I say, something *random* (hah).
 Such was Casey's reasoning when he decided to utilize a relatively simple stochastic methodology to determine the best possible swim route from Woods Hole to Martha's Vineyard.

 ## Markov Chain Monte Carlo
 There is power in randomness -- this is the fundamental premise of so-called *Monte Carlo* methods.
 How can this be?
 Randomness is inherently chaotic, and chaos is bad, right?
 Isn't the foremost goal of science and engineering to distill order from chaos?